What to Know About This Study GuideRelated Media

 - be honest and vulnerable, but wise in how much detail you share personally.

 - stay in touch with each other between meetings for support and encouragement.

-- Look for a woman gifted in teaching God’s Word to teach a short time after the small group discussion.
-Watch the short, free video "Why Use Live Teachers, not Video?" at https://vimeo.com/209323216.
-(For help in preparing to teach, see our collection of videos at http://beyondordinarywomen.org/bible-teaching/ or contact us at https://beyondordinarywomen.org/contact-alternative/.)
+- Look for a woman gifted in teaching God’s Word to teach a short lesson after the small group discussion.
+Watch BOW’s short, free video “Why Use Live Teachers, not Video?” at https://vimeo.com/209323216.
+(For help in preparing to teach, see our collection of videos at https://beyondordinarywomen.org/bible-teaching or contact us at https://beyondordinarywomen.org/contact-alternative/.)

 - The teacher may spend 15-25 minutes adding to the background of the lesson, beginning and ending within the allotted time frame.
 The majority of the time together should be invested in small groups.

 - The teacher’s role is to clarify and extend what the group has studied, not to retell what they have discussed.